dmitriy-uvin/dmitriy-uvin/README.md

 ### Welcome to my repository! 👋

-I am well-rounded Web Developer with strong Backend skills and Frontend Skills!
+I am well-rounded Web Developer with strong Backend and Frontend Skills!

 <!--
 ### Completed projects by me and my team: